bwolkoys/Note-Taker/README.md

 # Note Taker Starter Code

+## Description
+This project is a note taking applicaiton that uses node.js and express.
+To use the application, title the note, add the text, click save button, and that's it!

 ## User Story
 - AS A small business owner
 - I WANT to be able to write and save notes